Deterrence (penology): Impact of alcohol and drugs

-Although that level of rationality might apply to some well educated, white-collar criminals, most of those who end up in prison do not meet that profile.
 In the United States, one study found that at least half of all state prisoners are under the influence of alcohol or drugs at the time of their offence.
-However, the National Council on Alcoholism and Drug Dependence (NCADD) has found that 80% of all offending occurs under the influence of alcohol and drugs and that half of those in prison are clinically addicted.
-As such, most crime is committed by offenders who are too impaired to consider the pros and cons of their behaviour in a rational manner.
+The National Center for Drug Abuse Statistics estimates that twenty-six percent of US arrests are related to drug offenses.

 Impact of mental health disorders

 Research shows that a significant proportion of those in prison have personality disorders or other mental health disorders which affect their ability to make rational decisions.
 A 2016 study in Lancet Psychiatry has found that "prisoners have high rates of psychiatric disorders...
 Despite the high level of need, these disorders are frequently under-diagnosed and poorly treated".
 In 2002, a systematic review of 62 different studies from 12 different countries published in The Lancet found 65% of men in prison and 42% of women have a personality disorder.
 Mental health and personality disorders will clearly have an impact of an individual's capacity to make rational decisions about their offending behaviour.